Get insider access

 Treble

-The Creative Aurvana Ace 2's noise isolation performance is adequate.
-These earbuds won't win any accolades for their active noise cancelling (ANC), but the system broadly reduces low frequencies and mid frequencies like bus engine noise and traffic.
-You'll still hear some of it because they don't exert flagship-level noise filtering.
-In the treble range, the buds can reduce noise like cups clinking in a cafe, but using the ANC doesn't significantly improve the bud's passive capabilities here.
+The Creative Aurvana Ace 2's full-range noise isolation performance is adequate.
+These earbuds won't win any accolades for their active noise cancelling (ANC), but the system broadly reduces low frequencies and low-mid frequencies like bus engine noise and traffic.
+You'll still hear portions of your environment because they block noise unevenly, particularly in the midrange, so you'll still hear chatter.
+In the treble range, the buds passively block noise, like cups clinking in a cafe, but using the ANC doesn't significantly improve the bud's passive capabilities here.

 Annoyingly, they generate a high noise floor when you enable ANC mode.
 This is more noticeable during calls because people naturally take pauses while speaking, and the noise floor isn't obscured by more consistent audio like music.